AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-1.md

 3. The last block shows the 5 day weather forecast.

-    - The localized short day name using a bit of javascript in the YAML definition
+    - The localized short day name using a bit of javascript in the YAML configuration
     - The expected weather type using (again) external *animated* SVG's
     - The maximum expected temperature
     - The minimum expected temperature